 The consolidated financial statements include the accounts of the company and its wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.
 The company's consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these financial statements requires the company to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses as well as related disclosures.
-Significant items that are subject to such estimates and judgments include allowances for doubtful accounts, reserves for excess and obsolete inventories, long-lived and intangible assets, warranty reserves, income tax reserves and post-retirement obligations.
+Significant items that are subject to such estimates and judgments include allowances for doubtful accounts, reserves for excess and obsolete inventories, long-lived and intangible assets, warranty reserves, insurance reserves, income tax reserves and post-retirement obligations.
 On an ongoing basis, the company evaluates its estimates and assumptions based on historical experience and various other factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates under different assumptions or conditions.

 The company's fiscal year ends on the Saturday nearest December 31.
-Fiscal years 2019, 2018, and 2017 ended on December 28, 2019, December 29, 2018 and December 30, 2017, respectively, with each year including 52 weeks.
+Fiscal years 2020, 2019, and 2018 ended on January 2, 2021, December 28, 2019 and December 29, 2018, respectively, and included 53, 52 and 52 weeks, respectively.